sdabney5/hudlink/README.md

 When `create_gap_visual` is enabled, hudlink generates an interactive choropleth map showing HUD program allocation rates across all processed states:

 - **`hud_allocation_gap_map_[year].html`**: Interactive county-level map
-  - Color-coded by allocation rate (red = low performance, blue = high performance)
+  - Color-coded by allocation rate (at 50% ami Threshold)
   - Hover tooltips show county name, state, and exact allocation percentage
   - Uses "Summary of All HUD Programs" data, or first program in your config list
   - Includes all states specified in your configuration
   - Opens in any web browser, no internet connection required
   - Fully self-contained HTML file suitable for sharing or embedding

-**Example visualization features:**
-- Zoom and pan controls for detailed county-level analysis
-- Professional styling with clear legends and titles
-- Responsive design works on desktop and mobile browsers
-- Export options for presentations and reports

 **Note:** Visualizations are created after all state processing is complete and are saved to your main output directory alongside the individual state folders.